 Visit a child care program

-It is very important that you visit each program that you are considering.
-This allows you to ask questions and to see first-hand the kind of care offered.
+You must visit each program that you are considering.
+This allows you to ask questions and observe the care they offer.
+During your visit, consider these questions:

 Are the facility and equipment clean and in good condition?